econia-labs/econia/doc/doc-site/docs/off-chain/rust-sdk.md

 ### Step 1: Create a market

-First, we'll create a new market on the freshly deployed Econia contract.
+First, we'll create a new market on the freshly deployed Econia package.

 To do this, we will create an `EntryFunction`.
 This is a struct passed to `EconiaClient::submit_tx` in order to call a contract's function.